wandb/docs/content/guides/models/app/settings-page/emails.md

 ---

 Add, delete, manage email types and primary email addresses in your W&B Profile Settings page.
 Select your profile icon in the upper right corner of the W&B dashboard.
 From the dropdown, select **Settings**.
-Within the Settings page, scroll down to to the Emails dashboard:
+Within the Settings page, scroll down to the Emails dashboard:

 {{< img src="/images/app_ui/manage_emails.png" alt="" >}}